 I love the saying “addition by subtraction.”
 When you have a problem team member, it can really wreak havoc across the organization, no matter how closely this person works with others.
 The longer the behavior continues, the more it festers, the more people talk, and the more problems arise.

-Recognizing a problem and taking action sooner than later does wonders for team morale—and the bottom line given that disengaged employees cost the U.S. between 450 and 550 billion dollars every single year.
+Recognizing a problem and taking action sooner than later does wonders for team motivation and morale—and the bottom line given that disengaged employees cost the U.S. between 450 and 550 billion dollars every single year.
 Bummer.

 How to do it: Being a touchy subject, it’s really something you have to feel out for yourself.
 The only thing I can offer is that I can almost guarantee you’ll be saying “why didn’t we do that earlier” once you begin to experience the positive relief.